-Create a unique, rustic wooden garden path for your garden or yard in a quick afternoon, with a clever frame that won’t easily rot!
+Create a unique, rustic wooden garden path in a quick afternoon, with a clever frame that won’t easily rot!
+Includes other unique garden walkway ideas too!

-Thanks to some really epic summer-like weather recently, I’ve been working on the landscape in the garden and yard areas.
+Thanks to some really epic summer-like weather recently, I’ve been working on the landscape in the garden and yard areas to ramp up the curb appeal.

 Since I removed all my flowerbeds out of the backyard, that area is so easy to keep up!
 But my front yard is quite another thing…

 Most of the area by the front door is surrounded in flower beds… which makes for very pretty focal points!
-But it does require more effort for sure.
+And while more effort to maintain, it’s certainly worthwhile!

 Reclaimed wood garden walkway – visit HERE